 The form asks for details about the injury, any related medical conditions, what benefits are disputed, and why you believe the case should move forward.
 Filing correctly is important because it sets the agenda for the hearing.

 Once submitted, the Board places the case on the calendar.
-This step often brings the insurance company back to the table, since they know the judge will now review the dispute.
+This step usually brings the insurance company back to the table, since they know the judge will now review the dispute.
 A Workers’ Compensation lawyer can explain what this stage means for you and prepare you for the next steps, so you don’t feel left in the dark.

 Appealing a Denied Workers’ Compensation Claim in New York